 Research is situated in societies and communities, where it creates impact in some form.
-Potential impact of research is a main, actively integrated and reflected element of action research.
+Potential impact of research is a main, actively integrated and reflected element of action research and participatory design.
 The knowledge production is thus based on participatory, experimental and interventional research approaches.
-Here we share approaches and information on action research in POEM.
+Here we share approaches and information on action research and participatory design in POEM.

 Opening Conference POEM (Horizon 2020)